24 September 1903–27 April 1904,

-Alfred Deakin was Australia's second Prime Minister.
-He was one of the two Prime Ministers who held the position three times.
+Alfred Deakin was Australia's second prime minister.
+He was one of two prime ministers who held the position three times.

-Deakin emerged as Edmund Barton's principal fellow advocate of Federation in 1899, during the campaign for a referendum on the Constitution Bill, which had been amended to try to gain New South Wales' support for Federation.
-During the period April to September 1899 the second Federation referendum was conducted in New South Wales, Queensland, South Australia, Tasmania and Victoria.
+Deakin emerged as Edmund Barton's principal fellow advocate of federation in 1899, during the campaign for a referendum on the Constitution Bill, which had been amended to try to gain New South Wales' support for federation.
+The second federation referendum was held in New South Wales, Queensland, South Australia, Tasmania and Victoria from April to September 1899.
 Voters in each colony approved the amended Constitution Bill by the required majority.

 Deakin joined Barton's delegation of six Australian politicians who went to London early in 1900 to negotiate amendments to the Constitution Bill with the UK government.
-Deakin and Barton, by now close friends, performed outstandingly in a series of conferences with the Secretary for Colonies, Joseph Chamberlain.
-From May to June 1900 the Commonwealth Constitution Bill passed through UK parliament and granted Royal Assent by Queen Victoria on 9 July 1900.
+Deakin and Barton, by now close friends, performed outstandingly in a series of conferences with Secretary for Colonies Joseph Chamberlain.
+From May to June 1900, the Commonwealth Constitution Bill passed through UK parliament, and was granted Royal Assent by Queen Victoria on 9 July 1900.

 Deakin won the seat of Ballarat, Victoria, at the first federal general election on 29 March 1901, and held it through the next three general elections.

-Barton, the first Australian Prime Minister, chose Deakin as a member of his inaugural ministry, assigning him the Attorney-General's portfolio.
+Barton, the first Australian Prime Minister, chose Deakin as a member of his first ministry, assigning him the Attorney-General's portfolio.
 Deakin retained this position throughout Barton's time in office.

 Prime Minister Alfred Deakin

-Deakin took over as Prime Minister, leading a Protectionist government, on 24 September 1903 when Barton quit politics to become a judge of the newly instituted High Court.
+Deakin took over as prime minister, leading a Protectionist government, on 24 September 1903 when Barton quit politics to become a judge of the newly instituted High Court.
 Deakin retained government at the second general election on 16 December 1903 but had to rely on Labor support.
 He held power for another four months, until 27 April 1904, when his government was defeated in parliament over a Labor amendment to the Conciliation and Arbitration Bill.
-Deakin resigned the prime ministership, which then went to Labor's leader, John Christian Watson.
+Deakin resigned the prime ministership, which then went to Labor leader Chris Watson.

-Deakin became Prime Minister for the second time on 5 July 1905 when George Houston Reid resigned.
+Deakin became prime minister for the second time on 5 July 1905 when George Reid resigned.
 Deakin's minority government survived with Labor support.
 He retained power at the third general election on 12 December 1906, again with Labor support.
 Deakin's second Protectionist government fell on 13 November 1908 when Deakin resigned because he was not prepared to accept Labor's 'preference for unionists' amendment.

-Deakin's total period in office amounted to four years and ten months, the longest time served by any of the six Prime Ministers to 1915.
+Deakin's total time in office amounted to four years and ten months, the longest time served by any of the six prime ministers to 1915.
 Despite relatively short and discontinuous periods in office, his governments were responsible for much policy and legislation giving shape to the Commonwealth during its first decade.
-Among the achievements during Deakin's periods as Prime Minister were:
+Some achievements during Deakin's periods as prime minister were:

-1906: the assumption of responsibility for the territory of Papua; establishment of the Bureau of Census and Statistics; Australian Industries Protection Act (linking tariffs with wages, forcing companies to pay fair wages).
+- 1906: Assumption of responsibility for the territory of Papua; establishment of the Bureau of Census and Statistics; Australian Industries Protection Act (linking tariffs with wages, forcing companies to pay fair wages)

-1907: a Bill for the transfer of control of the Northern Territory from South Australia to the Commonwealth (which became effective in 1911); establishment of the Bureau of Meteorology; Harvester judgement by Justice HB Higgins (who was appointed president of the Court of Conciliation and Arbitration in 1906) introduced the basic wage concept.
+- 1907: Bill for the transfer of control of the Northern Territory from South Australia to the Commonwealth; establishment of the Bureau of Meteorology; introduction of the basic wage concept in the Harvester judgement

-1908: the choice of Canberra as the site for the federal capital; Old Age Pension Bill (effective 1909); national tariff protection policy inaugurated giving 5 per cent margin of preference to UK manufactures; Deakin arranged for the 'Great White Fleet' of USA to visit Australia; the federal Quarantine Act replaced state Acts allowing for a uniform national quarantine system.
+- 1908: Choice of Canberra as the site for the federal capital; Old Age Pension Bill; national tariff protection policy giving 5 per cent margin of preference to UK manufactures; visit by the 'Great White Fleet' of USA to Australia; federal Quarantine Act replaced state acts for a uniform national quarantine system

-1909: the former Prime Minister GH Reid was appointed as the first Australian High Commissioner to London.
+- 1909: Former prime minister George Reid appointed as the first Australian High Commissioner to London

 Later political life

-After suffering increasing ill-health and progressive memory loss during his retirement, Deakin died from a stroke in South Yarra, Victoria, on 7 October 1919.
-He was buried in the St Kilda cemetery after a state funeral.
+Deakin's ill health continued and he died from a stroke in South Yarra, Victoria, on 7 October 1919.
+He was buried in St Kilda Cemetery after a state funeral.

-The Census and Statistics Act 1905 to set up a federal bureau.
+- Census and Statistics Act 1905 to set up a federal bureau

-The Papua Act 1905 established an administration for Australian-controlled British New Guinea.
+- Papua Act 1905 established an administration for Australian-controlled British New Guinea

-The Representation Act 1905 provided for the alteration of electoral boundaries.
+- Representation Act 1905 provided for the alteration of electoral boundaries